Short Description Concerning the Squidex Architecture.

 Although this approach adds a lot of complexity to the system it also has a lot of advantages:

-- 2.You can consume the events to create your custom storage's, e.g. you can use the Elastic Search Stack for full text search or statistics.
+- 2.It's possible to consume the events to create custom storage, e.g. you can use the Elastic Search Stack for full text search or statistics.

-- 4.We don't have to care about data migration when we change the read models with a new version; you just have to run the event consumers from the beginning to populate the read store with the updated data.
+- 4.There's no need to worry about data migration when changing the read models with a new version; just run the event consumers from the beginning to populate the read store with the updated data.

 Squidex is based on the following frameworks and tools: